migtools/volume-snapshot-mover/docs/design/datamover.md

 ```

-The above `DataMoverClass` name will be referenced in `DataMoverBackup` & `DataMoverRestore` CRs.
+The above `DataMoverClass` name will be referenced in `VolumeSnapshotBackup` & `VolumeSnapshotRestore` CRs.
 This will help in selecting the data mover implementation during runtime.
 If the `DataMoverClass` name is not defined, then the default `DataMoverClass` will be used, which in this case will be `VolSync`

 ### Data Mover Backup

-Assuming that the `DataMover Enable` flag is set to true in the DPA config, when a velero backup is created, it triggers the custom velero CSI plugin plugin (velero BackupItemAction plugin) to create the `DataMoverBackup` CR in the app namespace.
-The extended plugin looks up for the PVCs in the user namespace mentioned in the velero backup and creates a `DataMoverBackup` CR for every PVC in that namespace that is filtered by the `datamoverclass.spec.selector`.
+Assuming that the `DataMover Enable` flag is set to true in the DPA config, when a velero backup is created, it triggers the custom velero CSI plugin plugin (velero BackupItemAction plugin) to create the `VolumeSnapshotBackup` CR in the app namespace.
+The extended plugin looks up for the PVCs in the user namespace mentioned in the velero backup and creates a `VolumeSnapshotBackup` CR for every PVC in that namespace that is filtered by the `datamoverclass.spec.selector`.

-`DataMoverBackup` CR supports either a volumesnapshot or a pvc as the type of the backup object.
+`VolumeSnapshotBackup` CR supports either a volumesnapshot or a pvc as the type of the backup object.
 If the velero CSI plugin is used for backup, `VolumeSnapshot` is used as the type or else `PVC`
 is used.

 ```
 apiVersion: volumesnapshotmover.datamover.io/v1alpha1
-kind: DataMoverBackup
+kind: VolumeSnapshotBackup
 metadata:
   name: <name>
 spec: